nopnop2002/esp-idf-sx126x/ebyte-smd-pcb/README.md

 - Support for orders
  Many PCB manufacturers have pages for ordering, but PCBWay's ordering page is the easiest to use.
 Just choose your PCB size and resist color.
  PCBWay will provide you with a price after verifying the validity of your board manufacturing information.
+ This is very important to me as English is not my native language.

 - Shipping options
  I always use the cheaper option and am very happy with the delivery quality and delivery time.